The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 Let’s start on the lower end of the spectrum.
 If you’re willing to put in the time and effort, it’s possible to avoid paying for accommodation entirely.

 Couchsurfing exists in Mozambique and allows you to stay with a local for free, usually sleeping on their sofa and enjoying a local’s insight into life in their country.
-It’s not the most comfortable of living situations, and there aren’t a huge amount of hosts in Mozambique, but if you’re on a tight budget, it might be worth sending out a few requests to hosts to see if anything comes of it.
-You can browse through the 10,000+ local hosts on the Couchsurfing site.
+It’s not the most comfortable of living situations, and there aren’t a huge amount of hosts in Mozambique, but if you’re on a tight budget, it might be worth sending out a few requests to see if anything comes of it.
+You can browse through the 10,000-odd local hosts registered on the Couchsurfing site, but don’t rely on it if you’re used to bouncing your way from sofa to sofa elsewhere in the world; there’s not much a scene here.

 Workaway is another option, where you can help provide work (farming, language-learning, charity work) in exchange for food and accommodation from a host.
 Its an excellent way to spend more time in Mozambique, get to know the country away from the tourist centres, and save on your travel budget.

 And then we have hostels.
-In Mozambique, you’ll only find hostels in the most touristy of destinations (think: Maputo, Tofo, Vilanculos).
-They’re usually well-rated, clean, and one of your best options for saving money.
+In Mozambique, you’ll only find hostels in the most touristy of destinations (think: Maputo, Tofo, Vilanculos), and even then typically only one or two in each place.
+Where they do exist, though, they’re usually well-rated, clean, and one of your best options for saving money.

-When it comes to private rooms in hostels, you’ll be looking at €30 a night for a clean, basic room in a good location, so if you’re travelling with friends or with your partner, you may find it cheaper to grab some privacy over settling for two beds in a dorm room.
+When it comes to private rooms in hostels, you’ll be looking at around €30 a night for a clean, basic room in a good location, so if you’re travelling with friends or with your partner, you may find it doesn’t cost much more to grab some privacy over settling for two beds in a dorm room.

 In Mozambique, I recommend the following hostels.